- ABMS Certification:

 - Clinical Practice:

-- Attention Deficit Hyperactivity Disorder (ADHD), Conjunctivitis (Pink Eye), Constipation, Contact Dermatitis (Eczema), Influenza, Irritable Bowel Syndrome (IBS), Epistaxis (Nosebleed), Pneumonia- Pediatric, Otitis Externa (Swimmer's Ear)- Pediatric, Urinary Tract Infection (UTI)- Pediatric, Pneumonia, Primary Care, Pediatric Primary Care
+- ADHD, Conjunctivitis (Pink Eye), Constipation, Contact Dermatitis (Eczema), Influenza, Irritable Bowel Syndrome (IBS), Epistaxis (Nosebleed), Pneumonia- Pediatric, Otitis Externa (Swimmer's Ear)- Pediatric, Urinary Tract Infection (UTI)- Pediatric, Pneumonia, Primary Care, Pediatric Primary Care

 Director of Child Advocacy; Medical Director, Child Health Advocacy Program; Medical Director, Blue Ridge Care Connection for Children